Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 You can buy these in bulk at Costco.

-Some contests will publish winning entries in a magazine or an anthology — which is great.
-But sometimes, “winning” authors will be obliged to pay an “editing fee” for that privilege — which is not great.
+Some contests publish winning entries in a magazine or anthology, which is great.
+But sometimes, “winning” authors are obliged to pay an “editing fee” for that privilege, which is not great.

-There are also some competitions in which the prize might be a trophy.
-The catch here is that the author will be expected to pay for the cost of the physical prize.
-This isn’t necessarily bad — unless you mind paying $80 for a slab of acrylic dozens more have also “won” that month.
+Some competitions also award trophies.
+The catch is that the author is expected to pay for the cost of the physical prize.
+This isn’t necessarily bad—unless you mind paying $80 for a slab of acrylic.
+Dozens more have also “won” that month.

 In short, read the fine print.
 To find contests that have been vetted, you can look through this directory of the best writing competitions.